 • Alternative Formats of Information

-• MAGNITUDE (NCT03748641) is a phase 3, randomized, double-blind, placebocontrolled, global study evaluating the efficacy and safety of AKEEGA with prednisone compared with placebo/abiraterone acetate with prednisone (AAP) as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.
-The primary endpoint is radiographic progressionfree survival (rPFS).
-Key secondary endpoints include time to cytotoxic chemotherapy (TCC), time to symptomatic progression (TSP), and overall survival (OS).1-4
+• MAGNITUDE (NCT03748641) is a phase 3, randomized, double-blind, placebo-controlled, global study that evaluated the efficacy and safety of AKEEGA with prednisone compared with placebo/abiraterone acetate with prednisone (AAP) as first-line therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.
+The primary endpoint is radiographic progression-free survival (rPFS).1-7

 • Patients were prospectively allocated to cohort 1 or 2 based on prescreening for HRR+ or HRR- status and subsequently randomized to receive niraparib or matching placebo in combination with AAP.

-• Prespecified primary and key secondary endpoint results are described in Table: Prespecified Primary and Key Secondary Endpoints.
+• Prespecified endpoint results are described in Table: Prespecified Primary and Key Secondary Endpoints.

-• Results from a prespecified gene-by-gene analysis evaluating the efficacy of niraparib/AAP in 186 patients with mCRPC and a single-gene HRR alteration, other than BRCA1/2, have been reported.7
+• Results from a prespecified gene-by-gene analysis evaluating the efficacy of niraparib/AAP in 186 patients with mCRPC and a single-gene HRR alteration, other than BRCA1/2, have been reported.10

-• Results from sensitivity analyses conducted to evaluate the impact of AAP run-in treatment on the efficacy of niraparib/AAP have been reported.8
+• Results from sensitivity analyses conducted to evaluate the impact of AAP run-in treatment on the efficacy of niraparib/AAP have been reported.11

-• Results from patient-reported outcome (PRO) analyses of health-related quality of life (HRQoL), pain, and tolerability (side-effect bother), which evaluated the Functional Assessment of Cancer Therapy-Prostate (FACT-P), Brief Pain Inventory-Short Form (BPI-SF), and European Quality of Life Five-Dimension Five-Level (EQ5D-3L) score changes from baseline, have been reported.9,10
+• Results from an analysis of health-related quality of life (HRQoL), pain, and tolerability which evaluated Functional Assessment of Cancer Therapy-Prostate (FACT-P) and Brief Pain Inventory-Short Form (BPI-SF) score changes from baseline, have been reported.12,13

-• Results from an analysis that stratified efficacy by outcomes of the 2 different enrollment assays (tissue and plasma) used to classify patients as HRR+ have been reported.11
+• Results from an analysis that stratified efficacy by outcomes of the 2 different enrollment assays (tissue and plasma) used to classify patients as HRR+ have been reported.14

 CLINICAL DATA